PatPinn/Raspberry/README.md

 1. On the resulting page, you need to give your application a name.
 You can name your application anything you like provided it is unique in the Bluemix space.
 At this point, your application will be created and, after a few moments, you will be taken to the Getting Started page for your application.
 2. You now need to create connections to your IoT, Watson text to Speech, Watson translate and Db2 Warehouse on Cloud services.
 Go to the Connections section of your application page (listed on the menu to the left).
 There, as a part of the Node-RED Starter boilerplate, you will see that a Cloudant NoSQL database service has been created automatically.
 The Cloudant NoSQL database holds all of your application code.
 Here, is where you will add the connections to your two additional services.
-3. Click on , select your IoT Platform service from the list of existing services that you are presented, and then click.
+3. Click on Connect to Existing, select your IoT Platform service from the list of existing services that you are presented, and then click Connect.
 4. Select Cancel in response to the restaging request that pops up.
-5. Repeat steps 5 & 6 for your Watson text to Speech, Watson translate and Db2 Warehouse on Cloud service.
+5. Repeat steps 3 & 5 for your Watson text to Speech, Watson translate and Db2 Warehouse on Cloud service.
 For the last one (DB2), select Restage in response to the restaging request.

 ###### 2.4.1 Bluemix Node-Red Flow
 1. The first time that you start the Node-RED environment, you will be presented with a Welcome wizard.
 Use the Next button to progress through the wizard.
 You will be asked to set a Username and Password that will help to secure your Node-RED space.
 You can choose to bypass this, but you really should add the Username and Password.
 Be sure to remember them, otherwise you will lose all of your work in the editor.
-While not normally good practice, make a note of them here:
+While not normally good practice, __make a note of them__:
 ```
 Username: _________________
 Password: _________________